bigbluebutton/bbb-install/README.md

 If the script fails or misbehaves, open a [GitHub issue](https://github.com/bigbluebutton/bbb-install/issues) with steps to reproduce.

-For help with BigBlueButton itself, post to the [BigBlueButton Setup](https://bigbluebutton.org/support/community/) community.
+For help with BigBlueButton itself, post to the [BigBlueButton community](https://bigbluebutton.org/community-support/).

 ## Limitations